 If you're looking for an alternative, take a look at our list of recommendations for the best vacuums for pet hair, the best upright vacuums, and the best bagless vacuum cleaners.

-The BISSELL PowerForce Helix and BISSELL CleanView each have their own strengths.
-The PowerForce Helix has better performance on low as well as high-pile carpet, it's lighter, and its dirt compartment is bigger.
-It's also easier to maintain and there are fewer recurring costs.
-However, the CleanView has significantly better performance on bare floors, and it comes with a couple more tools and brushes than the PowerForce.
+The BISSELL PowerForce Helix and the BISSELL CleanView/CleanView Swivel Pet Rewind each have their own strengths.
+The PowerForce Helix has better performance on low- and high-pile carpets, it's lighter, and its dirt compartment is bigger.
+It's also easier to maintain, and there are fewer recurring costs.
+However, the CleanView has significantly better performance on bare floors and comes with a couple more tools and brushes than the PowerForce.

-The BISSELL CleanView is better than the Dirt Devil Endura Max for most uses.
+The BISSELL CleanView/CleanView Swivel Pet Rewind is better than the Dirt Devil Endura Max for most uses.
 The BISSELL has a longer overall range, making it a little easier to clean larger spaces, comes with a much wider assortment of tools, including a miniature turbo brush, and delivers significantly better overall cleaning performance.
 That said, the Dirt Devil has a larger dustbin, incurs lower ownership costs, and weighs less.

-The BISSELL CleanView is a much better upright vacuum for cleaning pet hair than the BISSELL Pet Hair Eraser Turbo.
-The CleanView Swivel is easier to maintain, and it can pick up pet hair on all surface types.
-It also has a significantly better performance on bare floors and a slightly better performance on low-pile carpet.
-However, the Pet Hair Eraser Turbo uses a HEPA filter, it has a much better performance on high-pile carpet, it's significantly easier to maneuver, and it feels better built.
+The BISSELL CleanView/CleanView Swivel Pet Rewind is a much better upright vacuum for cleaning pet hair than the BISSELL Pet Hair Eraser Turbo Plus.
+The CleanView Swivel is easier to maintain and can pick up pet hair on all surface types.
+It also has a significantly better performance on bare floors and a slightly better performance on low-pile carpets.
+However, the Pet Hair Eraser Turbo Plus uses a HEPA filter, has a much better performance on high-pile carpets, is significantly easier to maneuver, and feels better built.

 Build quality is mediocre.
 The vacuum is made from plastic including parts like its hose and two wheels, which makes it feel flimsy overall.
 The turbo brush and dirt compartment also seem like they could crack if dropped.
 There are also a lot of pieces to assemble and in order to use the vacuum, you need to attach the handle to the body with two screws.
 That being said, everything else clips together.